Valyreon/Subloader/README.md

 When searching for subtitles by selecting the video file, **_the text of subtitle entries in the result table which have a matching movie hash will be bolded._** Also the initial sort of the subtitle entries will put the entries which have the most similar Release name to the video file name on top (sorted by Levenshtein distance).

-When you double-click an item in the table Subloader will download the subtitle.
-The name and location of the file depends on Settings, default (without options below checked) behaviour is to download subtitles into a file that is the same name as the video file with a different extension.
+The location of the downloaded subtitle for a video file will depend on the user's Settings.

 #### Login

-The new OpenSubtitles REST API **limits the number of allowed downloads based on the level of your account on their website**.
+The new OpenSubtitles REST API <span style="color:red">**limits the number of allowed downloads based on the level of your account on their website**</span>.
 You can find the details in the table **[here](https://www.opensubtitles.com/en/support_us/)** although the values listed there are not always up to date.

 For example, at the time of writing this, anonymous users are able to download 5 subtitle files daily and logged in users 20 files daily.
-Paying VIP users can download up to a 1000 files daily and use the VIP API endpoint, with other level in between.
+Paying **VIP users** can download up to **1000 files** daily and use the VIP API endpoint, with other levels in between.

 In the Settings > Login tab you will be able to login and see some details of your account: